A Qubit as a Bridge Between Statistical Mechanics and Quantum Dynamics: A Unified Framework: Partition Function and Loschmidt Amplitude

 This gives specific heat at high-temperatures as,

+The $\beta^2$ dependence of specific heat in the high temperature regime is generic for systems with a finite dimensional Hilbert space.

 Since \( f_{\text{dyn}}(y) \) is analytic in a neighborhood of \( y = 1 \), see Eq. (\ref{eq:L_cases_combined}) and Eq. (\ref{eq:f_qd}), the Cauchy-Riemann conditions apply and allow us to expand the dynamical free energy \( f_{\text{dyn}}(y) \) in a Taylor series around \( y = 1 \).
 These conditions guarantee that the complex derivatives are independent of the directions along which the point is approached.
-We choose two orthogonal directions: (i) along the real axis and (ii) along the tangent to the unit circle \(y=1\) .
-These correspond, respectively, to high-temperature expansion in \( \beta \) and early-time expansion in \( t \), see Fig. \ref{fig:periodicity}.
-As a result, just as the high-temperature specific heat reflects energy fluctuations, the same information appears in the coefficient of the \( t^2 \) term in the Taylor expansion of \( f_L(y)\).
-This analytic equivalence illustrates how early-time evolution in the quantum regime mirrors high-temperature thermodynamic behavior, see Table \ref{tab:thermal_quantum_comparison}.
+We choose two orthogonal directions: (i) along the real axis and (ii) along the tangent to the unit circle \(|y|=1\).
+See Fig. \ref{fig:periodicity}.
+These correspond, respectively, to high-temperature expansion in \( \beta \) and early-time expansion in \( t \).
+As a result, just as the high-temperature specific heat reflects energy fluctuations which also appears in the coefficient of the \( t^2 \) term in the Taylor expansion of \( f_L(y)\).

+This correspondence links the high-temperature thermodynamic behavior (under $\beta\leftrightarrow t$) to early-time evolution in the quantum regime, see Table \ref{tab:thermal_quantum_comparison}.
 In particular, for early times i.e. \( \frac{Jt}{\hbar} \ll 1 \), this correspondence gives us